joshmaxsilverman/joshmaxsilverman.github.io/_posts/2022-09-25-creature-letters.md

   \langle L\rvert\text{monster by day }N\rangle = N - \frac1p
 $$

-So, when G has a cutoff, the expected number of letters is
+So, when Graydon has a cutoff, the expected number of letters is

 $$
   \begin{align}